equinor/Dexpi2Imf/www/README.md

         - Add the node to the internal class, and remove it from the boundary class.
         - Update rdfox, insert the following triple :nodeId a :insideBoundary .
         - Update rdfox, delete the following triple :nodeId a :boundary .

-   - Ctrl+Right click to select or deselect boundary nodes
+   - Left click to select or deselect boundary nodes
      1) If the node is not a member of the boundary class:
         - Add the node to the boundary class to indicate that it is selected
         - Update rdfox with the following triple :nodeId a :boundary .